RoseLeighton/HackableDEF/md/tmp.md

 occasionally housing corporations, while the local governments are very often initiating or supporting them.

-Seven of the 84 projects we have identified were chosen for an indepth analysis through interviews and analysis of their media use and practices.
+Seven of the 84 projects we have identified were chosen for an in depth analysis through interviews and analysis of their media use and practices.
 These projects were chosen to represent a diverse cross section of the long list of projects, both in terms of theme as well as